 Most of us get auto insurance thinking, “I own this car, so I need to insure it.”
 Unfortunately, insurance scenarios aren’t always so cut and dry.
 For instance, you can get auto insurance if you don’t own a car; you simply take out a special non-owners insurance policy.
 But what if you wanted to insure a specific car you didn’t own?
 Would an insurance company cover the car?

-In some circumstances, yes, you can insure a vehicle you don’t own, but it’s difficult to become the primary policyholder on a car that’s not yours — and it’s extra tricky to get coverage if you don’t live with the vehicle’s owner.
-(We can help you easily compare car insurance quotes on the auto you're looking to insure.)
+In some circumstances, yes, you can insure a vehicle you don’t own, but it’s difficult to become the primary policyholder on a car that’s not yours.
+And it’s extra tricky to get coverage if you don’t live with the vehicle’s owner.
+(We can help you easily compare car insurance quotes.)
 Allow us to explain.

 Insuring a car you don’t own